somkenemuscle/somkenemuscle/README.md

 ### [Ojukwu Somkene Ifechukwu](https://somkene-ojukwu.vercel.app)

-Hi there! 👋 I’m a **`FullStack Sofware Engineer`** from Nigeria with a passion for blending technical expertise and design to create beautiful, efficient, and scalable applications.
+Hi there! 👋 I’m a **`FullStack Sofware Engineer`** based in Nigeria with a passion for blending my technical expertise and design to create beautiful, efficient, and scalable applications.

 I enjoy combining my technical skills with UI design to craft applications that are not only functional but also visually appealing.